Thalía (English-language album)

-Thalía is the first english-language album by mexican popstar Thalía, and her 10th in general.
+Thalía is the ninth studio album and first English-language album by Mexican singer Thalía.
 Released on July 8, 2003, by Virgin Records, it represents her first full-length project recorded entirely in English and a significant step in her effort to expand into the global pop market.
 The album’s production marked her first collaboration with Virgin Records, which also reissued her previous EMI catalog worldwide in support of this new international phase of her career.

 The record generated notable attention for its lead single "I Want You", featuring rapper Fat Joe, which achieved commercial success in several countries and became her most successful English-language hit.
 Despite its strong promotional campaign, Thalía received mixed reviews from critics, who praised its polished production and R&B influences but criticized the album’s reliance on bilingual versions and lack of artistic risk.
-Commercially, it debuted at number 11 on the Billboard 200 and earned Gold certifications in multiple markets.
+Commercially, it debuted at number 11 on the Billboard 200 and earned Gold certifications in Mexico and Japan.

 Background and production

 EMI Music planned a major investment in Thalia's career with her follow-up album Arrasando.
-In 2000, Jose Behar, president of her record label told to Billboard that Thalia was "completely committed reaching the largest possible audience" and that "an english crossover is part of the ultimate plan for Thalia, but we're not rushing anything, our intention is for things to evolve naturally."
+In 2000, Jose Behar, president of her record label told to Billboard that Thalia was "completely committed reaching the largest possible audience" and that "an English crossover is part of the ultimate plan for Thalia, but we're not rushing anything, our intention is for things to evolve naturally."

-In 2003 she signed with Virgin Records and released her first album in english.
+In 2003 she signed with Virgin Records and released her first album in English.
 Months later Virgin re-released all of her previous albums produced by EMI Music globally.

 Singles

 Three singles were released: "I Want You" was the first one and also the album's most popular song, peaking at number 21 in the U.S. on Billboard's Hot 100 and number 1 at Brazil's Hot 100.
 In Australia & Greece the song peaked number 25 and number 29 in Canada.
 The spanish version of the song peaked number 9 at Hot Latin Songs.

 "Baby, I'm in Love" was the second single, it performed poorly peaking number 20 in Spain, number 45 in Greece. and number 77 in Romania.
-The Boris & Beck Remix peaked number 6 at Billboard's Dance Singles Sales.
+The Boris & Beck Remix peaked number 6 at Billboards Dance Singles Sales.
 "Alguien Real" the Spanish version of the song, didn't chart in any country.

-"Cerca de Ti" was the third and last single of the album only for Latin America, it peaked at number one on Billboard's Hot Latin Songs.
+"Cerca de Ti" was the third and last single of the album only for Latin America, it peaked at number one on Billboards Hot Latin Songs.

-"Don't Look Back" was remixed on an EP on two variants, the "Norty Cotto" Remixes and the "Jason Nevins" Remixes, later they were fused onto one same album and it did well on Billboard's Dance Music/Club Play Singles peaking at number 9.
+"Don't Look Back" was remixed on an EP on two variants, the "Norty Cotto" Remixes and the "Jason Nevins" Remixes, later they were fused onto one same album and it did well on Billboards Dance Music/Club Play Singles peaking at number 9.